 What is a Native file format?

 Native File simply refers to a file that has the same format at the program that created it.
 This means that Microsoft Words native file format is doc., also known as a word document.
-Although Microsoft can equally create PDF files, it’s native file, and the language that it speaks fluently is word document.
+Although Microsoft can equally create PDF files, it’s native file, and the language that it speaks fluently is the Word document.
 I use the analogy of language to better explain the next point.
 Just like a word document file can be opened by any Microsoft word program, this is because they are all speaking the same language fluently, and so the file is just part of their conversation.
 Using that same analogy, Microsoft Word and Abobe Illustrator do not speak the same language, and so opening a native file from one of these two in the other program will simply not work; the two programs are not speaking the same language.
 This is why PDFs are so prized, and you can learn more about that in the paragraph to the right.
 The Native Files that are saved by InDesign, Illustrator, Word and Photoshop can theoretically be opened by the same version of the same program on another computer.
-That means we might be able to open a file that you’ve saved as a Illustrator file (.ILL), because both programs should speak the same language.
-Unfortunately this all makes the assumption that both computers have the same font banks and extensions (add ons), and if they don’t, then the two programs still won’t get along, because although they might be speaking the same language, one just happens to know more than the other.
+That means we might be able to open a file that you’ve saved as an Illustrator file (.ILL), because both programs should speak the same language.
+Unfortunately, this all makes the assumption that both computers have the same font banks and extensions (add ons), and if they don’t, then the two programs still won’t get along, because although they might be speaking the same language, one just happens to know more than the other.
 This is why PDFs are so critical.

 What does pdf mean?

 The PDF file format is by far the easiest and fastest way to send us your print file.
 Not only are PDF files complete (with no missing fonts or links) but they hold true colour management, trapping and open pre-press information.
-Most PDF files are small enough in size that they can be sent via email or via our ftp.
+Most PDF files are small enough in size that they can be sent via email or via our FTP.

 So what are crop marks and bleed?